gpuweb/gpuweb/design/ErrorHandling.md

 adapter is still valid, the browser could delay until a background tab is foregrounded, to make sure that system resources are conserved until then.
 If the adapter is lost and therefore unable to create a device, `requestDevice()` returns null.
-If the `options` are invalid (e.g. they exceed the limits of the adapter), `requestDevice()` rejects.
+If the `descriptor` is invalid (e.g. it exceeds the limits of the adapter), `requestDevice()` rejects.

 The `GPUDevice` may be lost if something goes fatally wrong on the device (e.g. unexpected driver error, crash, or native device loss).
 The `GPUDevice` provides a promise, `device.lost`, which resolves when the device is lost.
 It will **never** reject and may be pending forever.